 What is FAI or FAIS?

-Femoroacetabular impingement (FAI) refers to early contact (impingement) between the bones of the hip during movement.
-FAI is due to a variation in shape of the bones of the hip joint (thigh bone (femur) and/or hip socket (acetabulum)).
-This may result in reduced range of motion (stiffness) and, in a relatively small percentage of people, hip pain associated with extra forces being placed across the joint structures such as in the hip socket (acetabulum) including the labrum (a triangular fibrocartilaginous fringe that joins the edge of the hip socket important for hip joint health) and cartilage (tissue that covers and protects the ends of long bones at the joints) (Figure 1).
+Femoroacetabular impingement (FAI) refers to early contact (impingement) between the bones of the hip during movement, due to a variation in shape of the bones of the hip joint (femur (thigh bone) and/or acetabulum (hip socket)).
+This may result in reduced range of motion (stiffness) and, in a relatively small percentage of people, hip pain associated with extra forces being placed across joint structures such as the acetabular labrum and cartilage (Figure 1).

 Painful FAI is referred to as Femoroacetabular Impingement Syndrome (FAIS).
 A published consensus of world experts¹ agreed that the diagnosis of FAIS requires 3 key features:

-3 different bony shape configurations, or morphology (meaning shape) types, may be associated with FAI – Cam, Pincer and Mixed
+3 different bony shape configurations may be associated with and result in the cuases of FAI.

-Cam is an engineering term for relating to the irregularly shaped sliding or rotating piece.
-In hips, cam morphology or cam-type morphology (Figure 2) is where the femoral head is non-spherical and the junction between the head and neck of the femur is thicker than normal.
+Cam morphology or cam-type morphology (Figure 2) is where the femoral head is non-spherical and the junction between the head and neck of the femur is thicker than normal.
 This thickening means that as the hip moves into flexion (knee to chest) or internal rotation (knee turns in) there is less bony clearance between the head/neck junction and the acetabulum.
 When the cam area comes into contact with the acetabulum, it is referred to as Cam Impingement or Cam FAI.
 This may result in restricted range of motion and higher loads than normal being placed on the labrum and the cartilage on the outer edge of the acetabulum.

 A mix of cam and pincer shapes (Figure 4) can also occur, referred to as Mixed FAI.